Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 8. Congolese Wedding Traditions

-When she tied the knot recently, content creator and member of The Knot's Most Influential Weddings crew Tanya Marie Zielke infused her nuptials with Congolese wedding traditions as an homage to her heritage.
-"As a biracial Congolese-American and Anthony, my husband being Mexican-American, we incorporated elements into the wedding to honor our roots.
-I am the great-granddaughter of Mwant Yav Ditend and past Emperor of the Lunda Tribe in The Democratic Republic of Congo," explains Zielke.
-"My family from back home came to the wedding to give me a traditional royal blessing during the reception.
-They walked us singing a traditional Lunda song and showered us with blessings and money dance.
-All of our wedding guests joined in and it was beautiful."
+When Tanya Marie Zielke, content creator and member of The Knot Most Influential Weddings crew, married she infused her nuptials with Congolese wedding traditions as an homage to her heritage.
+"As a biracial Congolese-American and my husband being Mexican-American, we [had the chance to] incorporate [both cultural] elements into the wedding to honor our roots," Zielke tells us.
+Since she is the great-granddaughter of Mwant Yav Ditend, a past Emperor of the Lunda Tribe in the Democratic Republic of Congo, she was able to experience the opportunity of a lifetime.
+"My family gave me a traditional royal blessing during the reception.
+They walked with [my husband and I] while singing a traditional Lunda song, then showered us with blessings and performed the money dance.
+All of our wedding guests joined in––it was beautiful."

-In addition to including a traditional blessing and money dance in the wedding, Zielke used fashion to pay tribute to both her cultural heritage as well as the many other cultures present at the nuptials.
-"I invited guests that have a cultural background to wear their traditional wear.
+In addition to including a traditional blessing and money dance, Zielke used fashion to pay tribute to her cultural heritage and the many other cultures present at the nuptials.
+"I asked guests with a cultural background to wear their traditional attire.
 It was beautiful to see that represented.
-We had guests come from all over the United States, Europe, and Africa."
+We had guests from all over the United States, Europe and Africa."

 9. Cuban Wedding Traditions

-Cuban weddings, and wedding traditions in Cuba, are filled with beauty but are typically secular in nature.
-Following changes brought about during the Castro regime, many traditional Cuban weddings integrate very few religious elements.
-The menu at a traditional Cuban wedding is absolutely tasty—rum drinks and dulce de leche desserts may be on deck.
+Cuban weddings are filled with beauty but are typically secular in nature.
+Following changes brought about during the Castro regime, many traditional Cuban weddings integrate few religious elements.
+As for the menu at Cuban weddings, you can always expect it to be mouthwatering, with rum drinks and dulce de leche desserts typically on deck.

 10. Dutch Wedding Traditions

 Many traditions seen at weddings in the Netherlands involve food.
-To start, weddings in Holland have a historic tradition known as Bruid Suikas which is a sweetmeat often consumed at the bride's home before the big day.
-Then, at the wedding, a bowl filled with brandy and raisins is generally passed around between wedding guests while singing and merriment ensue.
+To start, weddings in Holland have a historic tradition known as bruid suikas, a sweetmeat, often consumed at the bride's home before the big day.
+At the wedding, a bowl filled with brandy and raisins is generally passed around between guests while singing.

 11. Eastern European Wedding Traditions

-Many countries in Eastern Europe, such as Romania, the Czech Republic, Slovakia and Poland are predominantly Orthodox and generally incorporate traditions inspired by the Orthodox church.
-Additionally, while weddings are generally thought of as festive, cheerful occasions, many Eastern European cultural weddings focus on the somber, serious side of aging and entering adulthood that goes along with weddings.
+Many Eastern European countries, such as Romania, the Czech Republic, Slovakia and Poland are predominantly Orthodox and generally incorporate traditions inspired by the Orthodox church.
+And while weddings are typically joyous occasions, many Eastern European cultural weddings focus on the somber, serious side of aging and entering adulthood that goes along with these celebrations.

 12. Eastern Orthodox Wedding Traditions